Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Numerical Results

 To demonstrate the validity of the theoretical MSE guarantees, we consider the input signal

-where $p_{\mathrm{rc}}(t)$ is a raised-cosine pulse with roll-off parameter $\beta = 1$.
+where $p_{\mathrm{rc}}(t)$ is a raised-cosine pulse with roll-off parameter $\beta = 0.25$.
 For the numerical simulation, we set the filter span of the raised-cosine pulse to 20.
 The peak amplitude of the raised-cosine pulse $p_{\mathrm{rc}}(t)$ is set to unity.
 The pulse amplitude $A_m$ is drawn uniformly from the interval $[-0.5,+1]$, and $T = 1$ second is the time difference between two consecutive pulses.
-Intuitively, the signal $f(t)$ is constructed by generating 50,000 raised-cosine pulses with random amplitudes at every symbol period $T$.
+Intuitively,signal $f(t)$ is constructed by generating 150,000 raised-cosine pulses with random amplitudes at every symbol period $T$.
 Consequently, the maximum frequency is $\frac{\omega_{m}}{2} = \frac{\pi(1+\beta)}{T}$.
-The interval is chosen so that $f(t)$ has a non-zero mean value.
-We want to show that the algorithm can work on signals with non-zero average value.
-This signal is fed to a low-resolution 4-bit modulo ADC with sampling rate $\frac{1}{T_{\mathrm{s}}} = \frac{\mathrm{OF}\omega_m}{2\pi}$ to produce the quantized modulo samples $f_{\lambda',\mathrm{q}}[n]$.
+The interval is selected such that $f(t)$ has a non-zero mean value.
+We want to show that the algorithm can work on signals with a non-zero average value.
+This signal is fed to a low-resolution 4-bit modulo ADC with a sampling rate of $\frac{1}{T_{\mathrm{s}}} = \frac{\mathrm{OF}\omega_m}{2\pi}$ Hz to produce the quantized modulo samples $f_{\lambda',\mathrm{q}}[n]$.
 The dither sequence and modulo threshold are configured according to the modulo ADC parameters.